Sahethi/phila-tours/README.md

   cd phila-tours
  ```

-The project uses **gulp task runner** for several tasks, one can check them out with the following command `gulp --tasks`
+The project uses **gulp task runner** for several tasks, one can check them out with the following command:
+`gulp --tasks`

 To name a few examples,
   1. Creating CSS Image Sprites